JiangtaoXu93/mapReduce-HW03/README.md

 #Implementation of Neighborhood Score: MapReduce

- In KNeighborScores.java, according to input value of REPETITIONS, run runApplication() $(REPETITIONS) times, this method will act as driver and run the following steps:
+ In KNeighborScores.java,  runApplication() will act as driver and run the following steps:

 ##Step 1: Run first round MapReduce: